Atronax/RPG-ItemSystem-BZA-based/README.md

-# RPG-ItemSystem-BZA-based-
+# RPG ItemSystem (BZA based)

-Unity5 RPG Item System
+This is the repository for demo of UNITY5 RPG Item System.